matusstafura/faker-commerce/README.md

 // "cash on delivery"

 $f->getAllMethods();
-// will list all available methods
+// lists all available methods

 ```

 ## Tests